The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 Half-layers 5 and 6 have an even number of ladders, such that the inlet and outlet of the pipes are at the BWD end of the straight sections of first and last ladder.
 L4 however has an odd number, such that the pipe needs to be routed back to BWD on the last ladder, as shown in figure~\ref{fig:C2_origamipipe}.

 \lvlthreesection{Outer-cover}

 The detailed structure of the outer cover is shown in Figure \ref{TT:Outercover_F2}.
-The two halves of the outer cover are 898~mm long and have a 152.8~mm radius.
-The brackets are glued to the outer cover at both ends, so the total length of the outer cover becomes 913.5~mm.
+The two halves of the outer cover are identical, \qty{898}{\mm} long with a \qty{152.8}{\mm} radius.
+The brackets are glued to the outer cover at both ends, so the total length of the outer cover becomes \qty{913.5}{\mm}.
 The brackets interface the outer cover to the end-flanges to keep the cylindrical shape of the outer cover under the strong stress due to the weight of the VXD.
-To ensure a proper ground connection between the components of the read-out electronics, a 0.1~mm thick aluminum sheet is glued on the outer surface of the cylinder and electrically connected to the brackets, to establish an electrical connection with the forward and backward end-flanges.
+To ensure a proper ground connection between the components of the read-out electronics, a \qty{0.1}{\mm} thick aluminum sheet is glued on the outer surface of the cylinder and electrically connected to the brackets, to establish an electrical connection with the forward and backward end-flanges.

-As we adopted the dual-phase \COtwo\ cooling system, the temperature can vary between -20\textdegree C and +20\textdegree C (room temperature) within the volume of the VXD.
+Because of the dual-phase \COtwo\ cooling system, the temperature can vary from \qtyrange[retain-explicit-plus]{-20}{+20}{\degreeCelsius} (room temperature) within the volume of the VXD.
 The CFRP is a suitable material to reduce the thermal stress to the VXD sensors.

 A finite element analysis using Ansys~\citeCompany{ref:ansys} was performed, assuming the VXD is supported at the forward and backward end-flanges.
-It was found that the maximum deviation of the outer cover is as small as 15~\um\ near the center, while the maximum stress on the outer cover is 2.1~MPa at the interface to the end-flange.
+It was found that the maximum deviation of the outer cover is as small as 15~\um\ near the center, while the maximum stress on the outer cover is \qty{2.1}{\MPa} at the interface to the end-flange.
 For the assembly of the VXD structure, the Stycast 2850FT epoxy adhesive with the 23LV catalyst~\citeCompany{TT:Stycaset}, originally developed for cryogenic applications, was used.
-The adhesive has a large elastic modulus (6700~MPa) and small CTE (39~ppm/\textdegree C).
-To confirm the reliability of the adhesive, five thermal cycles between -200\textdegree C (liquid nitrogen) to room temperature were done.
-The glue samples were also irradiated up to a dose of 100~kGy with a $^{60}$Co $\gamma$ source and subjected to a shear strength test.
-The shear strength measured after the irradiation was larger than 7~MPa, more than a factor 3 above the calculated maximum stress.
+The adhesive has a large elastic modulus (\qty{6700}{\MPa}) and small CTE (\qty{39}{ppm/\degreeCelsius}).
+To confirm the reliability of the adhesive, five thermal cycles between \qty{-200}{\degreeCelsius} (liquid nitrogen) and room temperature were performed.
+The glue samples were also irradiated up to a dose of 10~Mrad with a $^{60}$Co $\gamma$ source and subjected to a shear strength test.
+The shear strength measured after the irradiation was larger than \qty{7}{\MPa}, more than a factor 3 above the calculated maximum stress.
 The adhesive and the material were therefore judged strong enough to keep the structure robust over the entire lifetime of the \belletwo{} experiment.

 \lvlthreesection{Cooling plant and distribution} \editor{T. Tsuboyama}